|902 page views|

 Begin up a slabby prow on stellar rock clipping homemade angle-iron hangers.
 Some tricky moves at the top of the slab lead to a rest at the horizontal break.
 Move right onto the face where thin crimping and the occasional pocket lead to a clean, rippled panel.
 A thin two-finger pocket and a big dyno gain a sickled-shaped ripple that offers some marginal crimps.
 Move quickly with poor feet to the anchor.

-First route right of My Testosterone... on the S end of the Vault.
+This is the first route right of My Testosterone... on the South end of The Vault.

 Bolts to 2 BA.
 This anchor could be improved.
 The right bolt has two SMC hollow aluminum rap rings.
 A screw link or two would make a world of difference.